MI Detachment Commander Leads Assault Against Viet Cong (29 AUG 1966)

 |0

-This work, MI Detachment Commander Leads Assault Against Viet Cong (29 AUG 1966) [Image 2 of 2], by Lori Stewart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MI Detachment Commander Leads Assault Against Viet Cong (29 AUG 1966), by Lori Stewart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT